I Tried 47 Different Things To Help My Anxiety – This Is What Stuck

 Advertisement

-It’s about realising that what you're worrying about doesn't really matter in the grand scheme of things and that this attitude to life helps free us from anxiety.
-The book compels us to adopt a 'f**k it' attitude and let go where we might once have clung harder.
-Of course, I am simplifying it but it’s an incredibly liberating way to live if you fully (or even partly) embrace it.
-Try it now, think of something that’s causing you stress and then firmly declare "f**k it".
-Spit it out, shout it even, push that 'f' out with force.
-How do you feel?

-Finally, there were the methods I discovered intuitively, like dancing to '90s music in the morning.
-I lock myself in the bathroom, put on a playlist and just move in whatever way feels right.
-Sometimes this means haphazardly shaking my limbs, sometimes it means twirling from wash basket to basin and sometimes it means gyrating my hips.
-It is as if I’m literally shaking the anxiety out and replacing it with endorphins.
-Plus, it makes me laugh, and laughing is always a brilliant antidote to anxiety.

-Without a doubt, the best thing I tried was the NHS-approved Alpha Stim AID which is expensive to buy outright but can be tried for free for 30 days first.
+Without a doubt, the best thing I tried was the Alpha Stim AID.
 At first it felt ominously like a Black Mirror prop but soon became my go-to.
 This cranial electrotherapy stimulation device relieves symptoms of anxiety, insomnia and depression by transmitting an electrical waveform to your cells to help them regain equilibrium.
 You attach a clip to each ear and wear it around your neck for up to an hour each day.
 The results aren’t instant, but within a week I felt more in control – I slept better, I no longer woke feeling hollow with fear, and making it through a meal in a busy pub seemed increasingly palatable.
 I wore it every day for six weeks and now use it three or four times a week.

+There were methods that I found to be less effective; in fact, some left me feeling more anxious than before.
+Flotation tanks, pitched to me by a friend as an ethereal experience of weightlessness, actually felt like being trapped in a vat of water.
+At $50 a pop I felt I would have benefited more from sitting in a bath at home alongside several $10 bills.
+Similarly, I found little solace in Kundalini breathing.
+It mainly stirred up a feeling that I was hyperventilating and the two times I tried it forced me back into a darkened room.

+First of all, it’s that the aim is not to 'get over it' but to manage it, lovingly and respectfully, like you would a child who is fearful.
+This is followed closely by the fact that throwing money at something doesn’t guarantee it will work.
+Yes, I use a $500 machine but I also practice completely free breathing techniques every day.
+Of course, it's important to remember that what worked for me may not work for others and vice versa.
+And my first port of call would always be to visit your GP and have a conversation with them about the best way to approach your treatment.

 Advertisement